Westmoreland High School (Virginia)

-Washington and Lee High School, a fully accredited high school in Montross, Virginia, in the United States, is a member school of the Northern Neck District in Region A of the single A division of the Virginia High School League.
-Fed by Washington District Elementary, Cople Elementary School, and Montross Middle School, W&L is the larger of two high schools in Westmoreland County, Virginia (smaller Colonial Beach High School being the only other public high school in the county).
-As of June, 2011, Washington and Lee High School enrollment was 495 students.
+Westmoreland High School, a fully accredited high school in Montross, Virginia, in the United States, is a member school of the Northern Neck District in Region A of the single A division of the Virginia High School League.
+Fed by Washington District Elementary, Cople Elementary School, and Montross Middle School, Westmoreland is the larger of two high schools in Westmoreland County, with smaller Colonial Beach High School being the only other public high school in the county.
+Named Washington and Lee High School prior to 2022, as of 2025 enrollment was 488 students.

 Replacement with new school

 In early 2016, public meetings were held to discuss a 103 acre site for a new high school.
 On July 11, 2017, Westmoreland County officials, School Board members and officials, and faculty gathered in a former cornfield to unveil a sign announcing the site of a new school building.
 Michael Perry, Westmoreland County Public Schools Superintendent, said that the new facility would offer "expanded opportunities in the fields of career and technical education, math, sciences, and the arts".

-In early 2021, the Westmoreland County School Board unveiled the name of the replacement facilities for the Washington and Lee High School.
+In early 2021, the Westmoreland County School Board unveiled the name of the replacement facilities for the former Washington and Lee High School.
 This new high school campus was unveiled as Westmoreland High School.